 Abstract.
-At the northeastern Black Sea research site, observations from 2010-2020 allowed us to study the dynamics and evolution of the vertical distribution of mesozooplankton in oxygen-deficient conditions via analysis of sound-scattering layers associated with dominant zooplankton aggregations.
+At the northeastern Black Sea research site, observations from 2010-2020 allowed us to study the dynamics and evolution of the vertical distribution of mesozooplankton in oxygen-deficient conditions via analysis of soundscattering layers associated with dominant zooplankton aggregations.
 The data were obtained with profiler mooring and zooplankton net sampling.
-The profiler was equipped with an acoustic Doppler current meter, a conductivity-temperature-depth probe, and fast sensors for dissolved oxygen [O2].
-The acoustic instrument conducted ultrasound (2 MHz) backscatter measurements at 3 angles while being carried by the profiler through the oxic zone.
-For the lower part of the oxycline and the hypoxic zone, the normalized data of 3 acoustic beams (directional acoustic backscatter ratios, R) indicated soundscattering mesozooplankton aggregations, which were defined by zooplankton taxonomic and quantitative characteristics based on stratified net sampling at the mooring site.
-The time series of $\sim 14,000$ R-profiles as a function of [O2] at depths

-- 15 where $[O2] \le 200 \,\mu\text{M}$ were analyzed to determine month-to-month variations of the sound-scattering layers.
-From spring to early autumn, there were two sound-scattering maxima corresponding to (1) daytime aggregations mainly formed by dielvertical-migrating copepods Calanus euxinus and Pseudocalanus elongatus and chaetognaths Parasagitta setosa, usually at $[O2] = 15-100 \ \mu\text{M}$ , and (2) a persistent monospecific layer of diapausing CV C. euxinus in the suboxic zone at 3 $\mu\text{M} < [O2]$ $< 10 \mu$ M. From late autumn to early winter, no persistent deep sound-scattering layer was observed.
-At the end of winter, the - acoustic backscatter was basically uniform in the lower part of the oxycline and the hypoxic zone.
-The assessment of the 20 seasonal variability of the sound-scattering mesozooplankton layers is important for understanding biogeochemical processes in oxygen-deficient waters.
+The profiler was equipped with an acoustic Doppler current meter, a conductivity-temperaturedepth probe, and fast sensors for the concentration of dissolved oxygen [O2].
+The acoustic instrument conducted ultrasound (2 MHz) backscatter measurements at three angles while being carried by the profiler through the oxic zone.
+For the lower part of the oxycline and the hypoxic zone, the normalized data of three acoustic beams (directional acoustic backscatter ratios.
+R) indicated sound-scattering mesozooplankton aggregations, which were defined by zooplankton taxonomic and quantitative characteristics based on stratified net sampling at the mooring site.
+The time series of $\sim 14\,000 R$ profiles as a function of [O2] at depths where $[O_2] < 200 \,\mu\text{m}$ were analyzed to determine month-to-month variations of the sound-scattering layers.
+From spring to early autumn, there were two sound-scattering maxima corresponding to (1) daytime aggregations, mainly formed by diel-vertical-migrating copepods Calanus euxinus and Pseudocalanus elongatus and chaetognaths Parasagitta setosa, usually at $[O_2] = 15-100 \,\mu\text{m}$, and (2) a persistent monospecific layer of the diapausing fifth copepodite stages of C. euxinus in the suboxic zone at $3 \mu m < [O_2] < 10 \mu m$.
+From late autumn to early winter, no persistent deep sound-scattering layer was observed.
+At the end of winter, the acoustic backscatter was basically uniform in the lower part of the oxycline and the hypoxic zone.
+The assessment of the seasonal variability of the sound-scattering mesozooplankton layers is important for understanding biogeochemical processes in oxygen-deficient waters.